PhangsTeam/sfng-docs/database_spec.md

     http://ned.ipac.caltech.edu/cgi-bin/nph-objsearch?%20extend=no&of=xml_main&objname=NGC+598

 The preferred name is the first `TD` entry in the returned XML.
+Multiple objects in the same file could be handled by soft links.

+_Alternatively, we can just re-edit all the fits files to include the NED canonical name in the `OBJECT` keyword._

+Consider the FITS data from the THINGS survey [`NGC_3077_NA_CUBE_THINGS.FITS`](http://www.mpia.de/THINGS/Data_files/NGC_3077_NA_CUBE_THINGS.FITS)